ethereum-optimism/community-hub/src/docs/useful-tools/oracles.md

 ---

-[Oracles](https://ethereum.org/en/developers/docs/oracles/) provide off-chain data on chain.
+[Oracles](https://ethereum.org/en/developers/docs/oracles/) provide offchain data onchain.
 This allows code running on a blockchain to access a wide variety of information.
 For example, a [stablecoin](https://ethereum.org/en/stablecoins/) that accepts ETH as collateral needs to know the ETH/USD exchange rate: